Here I go,

 But on January 6th, when I was on my way back from visiting my best friend Tessa in Portland, this memory kept hitting me and overwhelming me.

-Something that kept coming back to my mind was this journal entry from when I was serving as an LDS missionary in Moncks Corner, SC.
+Something that kept coming back to my mind was this journal entry from when I was living in Moncks Corner, SC.

 We were in this run down trailer park in Cordesville or Bonneau and it was raining pretty hard and overcast.